 Although many remodeling and home improvement projects can improve the value of your home, some add no value, and a few might reduce the value compared to your home before you did the work.
 Here are the worst examples of home improvement and remodeling ideas that don’t increase resale value.

 By trimming your household water use, you can cut your water bill to keep more money in your pocket and possibly help fend off the next drought in your area.
 And in many cases, it takes only a few simple changes to save the planet and your dollars at the same time.

 Remodeling a bathroom is one of the costliest home improvement projects, sometimes costing tens of thousands of dollars.
 But some homeowners have redone their bathrooms for as little as $1,000.
 And these tips can help you save just as much money on your bathroom renovations.

 When you buy a fixer-upper, you can expect to spend many thousands of dollars on home improvement projects.
 And for most of these jobs, labor accounts for a big chunk of the cost.
 Thus, supplying your own labor for a home repair or remodel can save you a big chunk of change.
 But should you?

 According to a study by the FBI, about 1.4 million break-ins occurred in the U.S. in 2017.
 Despite this, fewer than 20% of U.S....

-Whether you’re tackling a major renovation or a small DIY project, The Home Depot has you covered.
+Whether you’re tackling a major renovation or small DIY project, Home Depot has you covered.
 And there are tons of coupons, deals, and programs to help you save money at America’s largest home improvement superstore.
 Use these Home Depot hacks to slash your expenses on everything from paint to plants to lumber.